anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 > redacted response.
 The client can key off the "name" member for display logic
 > related to the redaction.

-In other words, the client is to know the information that was removed using the “name” member of the redaction directive described in Section 4.2 of [@!RFC9537].
-The “name” member is a JSON object that can take either a “description” JSON string or a “type” JSON string:
+In other words, the client may be able to know the information that was removed using the “name” member of the redaction directive described in Section 4.2 of [@!RFC9537], though the RFC does not explain how the client is to go about doing this nor does it use normative RFC language to indicate this is the nature of an implementation.

+The “name” member is a JSON object that takes either a “description” JSON string or a “type” JSON string:

 ```
 “name” : {